zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 3.  **Index Lookup**: With the keys, the `Indexer` queries the `kvblock.Index` to see which pods have them.
 The lookup is optimized to find the longest *consecutive* chain of hits from the start.
 4.  **Scoring**: The `Scorer` takes the hit data and scores each pod based on its number of consecutive matching blocks.
 5.  **Response**: A final map of pod scores is sent back to the router.

+Note: step (1) means that the first time a prompt is scored, it may return an empty result while the tokenization happens in the background.
+It is assumed that this cache will be populated with common prompts, so the first scoring request is an edge case.

 ### Write Path: Processing Cache Events